2009 Arizona Wildcats football team: at No. 18 USC

-Nebraska (2009 Holiday Bowl)
+vs No. 22 Nebraska (Holiday Bowl)

-at Qualcomm Stadium, San Diego, California
+Nebraska wide receiver Niles Paul was named Offensive MVP.

+Nebraska safety Matt O'Hanlon was named Defensive MVP.

 The Cornhuskers, coming off a heartbreaking loss to Texas in the 2009 Big 12 Championship Game (thereby missing a chance at a BCS bowl game berth), defeated the Wildcats 33–0 for the first shutout in the history of the Holiday Bowl.
 This was a rematch of the two teams, who faced each other in the 1998 Holiday Bowl, where Arizona defeated Nebraska 23–20.

 The Wildcats were held to just 109 total yards of offense and just 6 first downs.
 The 'Huskers were led on offense by WR Niles Paul who had 4 catches for 123 yards, including a touchdown, which accounted for 74 of his receiving yards.
 Quarterback Zac Lee threw for 173 yards and the touchdown to Paul.
 Rex Burkhead of Nebraska led all rushers with 89 yards and a touchdown on 17 carries.
 This also marked the first time in Nebraska's 46 game, bowl game history that it has shut out a team in postseason.
 However, this was the third time in Arizona's bowl history that they have been shut out, the second time in a game in San Diego.
 The Wildcats lost the 1921 San Diego East-West Christmas Classic to Centre College 38–0 and the 1990 Aloha Bowl to Syracuse 28–0.
 Prior to the 2009 Holiday Bowl no team had scored less than 10 points in a game.
 The game also marked Nebraska's first 10-win season since 2003.